 While JOC is well established in public building projects, it may seem foreign to many builders of privately funded residential projects.
 But once JOC opens the door to bidding on disaster relief projects, savvy home builders can see a great payoff in terms of controlled costs and steady income.

-Sudersan Vassen is a Certified Construction Manager, (CCM) and has more than 12 years’ experience in the construction industry, He has been involved in a wide variety of new construction and renovation projects for multiple state and federal government agencies in the United States.
-Additionally, he holds a Master’s degree in Civil Engineering from Texas A&M University.
+Sudersan Vassen is a Certified Construction Manager, (CCM) and has more than 12 years’ experience in the construction industry.
+He has been involved in a wide variety of new construction and renovation projects for multiple state and federal government agencies in the U.S. Additionally, he holds a Master’s degree in Civil Engineering from Texas A&M University.
 For more information, please email [email protected].